-It’s widely known that NyQuil and other cold medicines like Robitussin or Vicks Formula 44 contain alcohol, so people often wonder if they risk getting a DUI just for driving with a cold.
+It’s widely known that NyQuil and other cold medicines like Robitussin or Vicks Formula 44 contain alcohol, so people often wonder if they risk getting a DUI just for driving with a cold or flu.
 It’s a fair question, especially considering that just having a fever can increase your BAC up to 9%.
 So should you be concerned about your use of NyQuil and breathalyzer results if you’re sick?
 It’s certainly something to keep in mind before driving with a cold.

 NyQuil and Breathalyzer Results